I enjoy listening to music and writing about my favorite songs.

 Fun fact: There are over 40 recorded covers of this song.

-The group Gun N' Roses formed in Los Angeles in June 1985, when pop was dominated by dance music and pop metal.
-Guns N' Roses brought raw, ugly rock & roll crashing back into the charts.
-Guns N' Roses' unique style consists of punk, blues, and thrash.
+The group Gun N' Roses formed in Los Angeles in June 1985, when pop was dominated by dance music and pop-metal.
+Guns N' Roses brought raw, ugly rock 'n' roll crashing back into the charts.
+The band's unique style consists of punk, blues, and thrash.

 Fun fact: "November Rain," at 8:57, is only the third-longest song on the album.
 "Coma" and "Estranged" both topped it, at 10:16 and 9:24, respectively.

 6. "Still Loving You," by Scorpions

 This song came out in 1984 on the album Love at First Sting.
 Guitarist Rudolf Schenker explained the concept of the song to SongFacts: